RiqueMendes/RiqueMendes/README.md

-## Hey, welcome.
-I'm Henrique, an Developer that always are building something!
+## Hello and welcome!
+I'm Henrique, a developer who's constantly working on new projects!
 I am an amateur cyclist who loves innovation and technology.
 Started studying development for curiosity, when I see I was changing my career as Bank Officer to Developer.
 When I'm not working I'm <s>developing for fun</s> studying  or  riding my bicycle around amazing places.
 Let's change the world together?